 - Lecture 1: Introduction to Augmented reality, detectors and descriptors (slides1, slides2)

-- Practical course 1: Introduction to OpenCv (zip-source file with subject), detectors an descriptors (zip-source file with subject)
+- Practical course 1: detectors an descriptors (Harris detector, python)

 - Lecture 2: geometry for augmented reality